andrewwakeling/alienware-13-r3-ubuntu-16.04/README.md

 * primarily do my gaming in Windows
 * currently the most stable configuration that I've been able to achieve

-**Please be aware that `sudo prime-select nvidia` will not work if you follow the steps in this guide.**
+Please be aware that running permanently on the discrete GPU via `sudo prime-select nvidia` **will not work** if you follow the steps in this guide.

 # Preparation

 ## BIOS
 Turn off `Secure Boot` in the BIOS.
 This will make it easier to install several 3rd party drivers.

 I recommend leaving `UEFI` on.
-Be aware that to get entries in your bios, you will probably need to manually add the appropriate *.efi file.
+Be aware that to get entries in your bios, you will need to manually add a new entry and select the appropriate *.efi file.

 I believe that you need to switch the SATA interface from `RAID` to `AHCI` before you're able to install Ubuntu.
 (I couldn't get the Ubuntu installer to detect the drive when using RAID but maybe this could be resolved with extra drivers).

-**WARNING: Switching the SATA interface will cause Windows to BSOD.**
+**WARNING: If Windows was installed with `RAID`, switching the SATA interface to `AHCI` will cause Windows to BSOD.**

 ## Dual-boot with Windows
 I want to make this very clear.
 If Windows is installed with your SATA interface set to `RAID`, **the easiest way to get dual-booting working is to re-install Windows.**